Luang Prabang Mekong Dam Hydropower Info - by Hobo Maps - Go Back to Hydropower Web Page - - - HOME

 The main structures of the project are a navigation lock, spillway, powerhouse and dam structure.
 The dam crest elevation is 317 meters above mean sea level while the maximum dam height is about 79 meters over the deepest foundation.

-A fish pass system providing facilities for upstream and downstream fish migration with multiple entrances is to be located along the powerhouse as well as in the left pier, right pier and on the right riverbank along the navigation lock.
+A fish pass system for upstream and downstream fish migration with multiple entrances is to be located along the powerhouse as well as in the left pier, right pier and on the right riverbank along the navigation lock.
 The fish migration system will be integrated into the powerhouse structure, the intake channel and the tailrace channel.

-In January 2023 Andritz Group was selected to supply the hydro-mechanical package that includes design, manufacturing, supply, transportation, erection, testing and commissioning of seven large Kaplan turbine-generator units (203 MW output each) and three smaller units (18 MW each) including transformers, governors, control, excitation and protection and SCADA systems as well as the electrical power and associated auxiliary systems.
+In January 2023 Andritz Group was selected to supply the hydro-mechanical package that includes design, manufacturing, supply, transportation, erection, testing and commissioning of seven large Kaplan turbine-generator units (200 MW output each) and three smaller units (20 MW each) including transformers, governors, control, excitation and protection and SCADA systems as well as the electrical power and associated auxiliary systems.

 Images below show dam site construction progress in mid 2022.